patrickbwarren/transam-triton/README.md

 (below) to `TAPE` binaries which can be loaded by Robin Stuart's emulator.

-For `trimcc`, as well as the `-o` option to save the compiled binary output to a specified file, the `-v` option lists the compiled code plus the defined variables, and the `-t` option attempts to transmit the compiled bytes to a physically-connected Triton via the (default) serial port `/dev/ttyS0`.
+For `trimcc`, as well as the `-o <file>` option to write the compiled binary output to a specified file, the `-v` option lists the compiled code plus the defined variables (and the `-s` option adds an extra column of space), and the `-t` option attempts to transmit the compiled bytes to a physically-connected Triton via the (default) serial port `/dev/ttyS0`.
+Using `-o pipe` sends the binary to stdout so for example one can do `./trimcc <srcfile> -o pipe | hexdump`.

 For `tridat` the default is to receive and print bytes from a physically-connected Triton using the (default) serial port `/dev/ttyS0`.
-The `-o` option additionally saves these received bytes to a file.
+The `-o` option additionally writes these received bytes to a file.

 Note that you may have to add yourself the `dialout` group to use the